solana-mobile/mobile-wallet-adapter/android/docs/integration_guide.md

 ### Handle interference from power saving mode

+When an Android device is in [power/battery saving mode](https://developer.android.com/about/versions/pie/power#battery-saver) app background execution may be blocked or suspended, rendering dApps unable to communicate locally with a wallet via Mobile Wallet Adapter.

+`LocalScenario` extends the base `Scenario.Callbacks` to include [`onLowPowerAndNoConnection`](../walletlib/src/main/java/com/solana/mobilewalletadapter/walletlib/scenario/LocalScenario.java#L391).
+This callback will be triggered if the MWA instance running in the wallet detects that no connection has been made, and the device is currently in low power mode.
+Wallets utilizing a local connection scenario are required to implement this callback, and should take appropriate steps to notify the user if and when it is called.

-The wallet may want to implement an additional check for whether the device is in power saving mode [(e.g `isPowerSaveMode()`)](https://developer.android.com/reference/android/os/PowerManager#isPowerSaveMode()) because this may cause apps (e.g Chrome) to pause execution while in the background, rendering them unable to communicate with the wallet.
+The wallet may want to manually implement an additional check for whether the device is in power saving mode [(e.g `isPowerSaveMode()`)](https://developer.android.com/reference/android/os/PowerManager#isPowerSaveMode()).
 The wallet may warn the user to disable the power saving mode or charge their device.

 ## Dapp integration